drduh/YubiKey-Guide/README.md

 Followed by the Authentication Subkey:

 > [!NOTE]
-> Some systems no longer accept RSA for SSH authentication; set the `KEY_TYPE` variable to `ed25519` before generating Authentication Subkey.
+> Some systems no longer accept RSA for SSH authentication; to use [Ed25519](https://ed25519.cr.yp.to/), set the `KEY_TYPE` variable to `ed25519` before generating Authentication Subkey.

 ```
 echo "$CERTIFY_PASS" | \